teamdigitale/teamdigitale.governo.it/en/people/giovanni-ruggiero.md

 likely one of the first products of that kind in Europe.
 Later the company merged with a data analysis society and the focus shifted on big data projects for the italian market.

-When I had the chance to join the Digital Team, I was excited: having the opportunity to prove that it is indeed possible to change things in Italy, that there exists skills and professionality having nothing to envy to those of other countries, that the Public Administration can be really useful and especially being able to realize all of this thanks to a passion developed by night, for me is priceless.
+When I had the chance to join the Digital Team, I was excited: having the opportunity to prove that it is indeed possible to change things in Italy for me is priceless.

 I don't know what we will be able to achieve with our work, but one day we will be able to say that we have started a new path and when my sons will ask me what I have done to create a better world, I will know what to say.